richard-hijzen/neighborhood-map-react/README.md

 * in the project folder run npm install to install all the dependencies
 * run npm start to start the development server

+NOTE: The service workers for this app will only cache the site when it is in production mode

+## How to run this app in production mode

+* Go to the root directory of the app.
+* Give the command npm run build in the terminal.

+This will create a production build of the app in the build/ folder of the project.

+For environments using Node, the easiest way to handle this would be to install serve and let it handle the rest:

+* npm install -g serve
+* serve -s build

 Now you are ready to test the app.